Snowy and cold conditions forecast to continue on Tuesday

 At 5am on Sunday “ferocious” winds and tidal undercurrents demolished the embankment, and the sea is now rushing in, putting houses and roads at risk.

+“There is huge stress and anxiety.
+It needs to be declared an emergency.
+It is going to continuously erode now,” Mr Lawlor said.

+The lands including Ardfert village were at sea level and the ferocity of the tides had increased in the past 20 years along the Kerry coast, he added.

-ESB Networks said that the majority of the 30,000 faults caused by Storm Ciara over the weekend were resolved by Sunday night.
+ESB Networks said that the majority of the 30,000 faults caused by Storm Ciara over the weekend had been resolved by Sunday night.

 An ESB spokesman told The Irish Times that high winds across the country had led to most of the faults.